The Ironman Of Tennis: Why Fucsovics is Tennis' Most Underrated Player

 Tennis is not the most popular sport in Hungary, dwarfed by water polo, football and basketball among others.

-So why did Marton Fucsovics, the first Hungarian man to reach the Roland Garros fourth round since Balazs Taroczy in 1984, pursue professional tennis rather than one of the team sports popular in his country?
+So why did Marton Fucsovics, the first Hungarian man to reach the Wimbledon quarter-finals since Jozsef Asboth in 1948, pursue professional tennis rather than one of the team sports popular in his country?

-“Maybe because I was very talented and I won a lot of matches, a lot of tournaments,” Fucsovics, who plays 13th seed Andrey Rublev on Monday, told ATPTour.com.
+“Maybe because I was very talented and I won a lot of matches, a lot of tournaments,” Fucsovics told ATPTour.com.
 “I was always the best in my age in Hungary.
 Even in Europe, I was winning some tournaments, so I was very successful and I really liked it.”

 His parents, Joszef and Edit, are both accountants in the land-locked European country of 10 million people, which shares borders with Austria, Croatia, Romania, Serbia, Slovakia, Slovenia and Ukraine.
 Fucsovics got involved in tennis by coincidence.
 One day, his father played with friends at a club near their home in Nyiregyhaza, and five-year-old Marton followed along.